puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 <div>

 - The labs get harder quickly!
-- You dont need to do all labs to understand the content
+- You don't need to do all labs to understand the content
 - Some labs are **HARD**!
 - See "All done?" for more content
 </div>